 American retirement savers face two big, but different, retirement challenges.
-Conflating them risks misdiagnosis and missing out on a potentially valuable solution that could help some retirement savers overcome both challenges.
+Conflating the risks of misdiagnosis and missing out on a potentially valuable solution that could help some retirement savers overcome both challenges.

 There has been a great deal of discussion about America’s retirement savings crisis, and rightfully so.
 The crisis is real for a lot of Americans.
 The harder question may be, are you caught in the crisis?
 In other words, will you have enough money saved to retire (i.e., stop working for pay) and live reasonably comfortably?